 The Zellertal Cycle Path

 In summer 2014, the last gap between Harxheim and Albisheim was closed.
 Since then, all cyclists have had a straight-line connection from the cycle path junction on the banks of the Rhine in Worms to the Donnersberg.
-Without any notable gradients, the "Zellertal Radweg" offers ideal conditions for everyday cyclists and family tours over a length of 26 kilometres.
+With no notable inclines, the "Zellertal Radweg" offers ideal conditions for everyday cyclists and family tours over a length of 26 kilometers.

 Sometimes on the embankment of the Pfrimm, sometimes parallel to the stream bed, the path leads via Pfeddersheim to Monsheim until it finally reaches the Zellertal.
-Here the view opens up to the houses of Mölsheim, Zell and Einselthum, almost a hundred metres higher on the northern edge of the slope.
+Here, the view opens up to the houses of Mölsheim, Zell and Einselthum, located almost a hundred meters higher on the northern edge of the slope.
 At this point, the athletically ambitious cyclist will opt for a short loop over the mountain villages and master the 10 percent climb between Wachenheim and Mölsheim.

 The signposted route follows the Pfrimm through the vineyards via Harxheim, Niefernheim and Albisheim.
-The Zeller memorial and the Albisheim watchtower tower high above, before you reach Marnheim.
-Here there is a connection to the cycle paths to Weierhof and Kirchheimbolanden.
+The memorial in Zell and the Albisheim watchtower tower high above before you reach Marnheim.
+Here you can connect to the cycle paths to Weierhof and Kirchheimbolanden.